 - In the Security Risks section, view the details about High-risk Requests and SQL Injections.

 Parameter Description High-risk Requests DAS identifies the following three types of high-risk SQL statements based on preset rules:

-- Data definition language (DDL) statements such as the statements used to create a table, modify the schema of a table, modify an index, and rename a table.
+- Data definition language (DDL) statements used to create a table, modify the schema of a table, modify an index, rename a table, and perform other operations

-- Statements used to update or delete full tables.
+- Statements used to update and delete full tables

-- Statements used for a large number of requests that meet one of the following conditions:
+- Statements that are used to run large queries that meet one of the following conditions